Accio/AMIDD/docs/README.md

 The course is *in-person only*.
 Remote or virtual attendance is unfortunately not feasible.
 We have a diverse and lively class room that work with and learn from each other interactively, which is challenging in a virtual or hybrid setting.

+A one-page summary of the course 2026 can be found here [AMIDD 2026 Agenda]({{site.assetbaseurl}}{% link assets/2026/AMIDD-2026-agenda-A4.pdf %}).
 More information on the course can be found at [the course directory of the University Basel](https://vorlesungsverzeichnis.unibas.ch/de/vorlesungsverzeichnis?id=302761).

 ## Table of content